 You should try the tank version of their beers: “… recent developments in technology have driven the introduction of tank beer (tankove pivo) into several Prague pubs.
 Instead of beer delivered in barrels, it is transported either pasteurised or unpasteurized from the brewery to the pub by tanker lorry/truck.
 At the pub, it is then fed via a large pipe (in the same way, as a fuel tanker delivers) into a huge stainless steel tank stored in the cellar.
 The tank is lined with a water and airtight polypropylene bag, sealing the beer in…” (PragueExperience.com)

 The best beers I tried -besides Pilsner- were: Klosterman, Velvet, Budvar and Staropromen.
 The latter is one of my favourite lagers in the world.
 I would recommend visiting their Visitor Centre.
 You will be able to taste their tank and some other types of beer that you will hardly find outside Prague.
-Next to the centre you will find a pub/restaurant which is very good and cheap.
-It is worth pointing out that Prague is very cheap in general, and beer in no the exception.
+Next to the centre, you will find a pub/restaurant which is very good and cheap.
+It is worth pointing out that Prague is very cheap in general, and beer is no exception.
 One pint cost £1!
 Yes, one pound is around 33-36 Korunas, and that is the price for a pint.
 The Economist should think about the beer index to replace the Big Mac one.

 Tip: be careful with the pretzels on the tables of some pubs, it seems they are free but they are going to be included in the bill.